aeternity/protocol/channels/ON-CHAIN.md

 In order to close a channel unilaterally, a participant has to send a `channel_close_solo` transaction.
-This is only necessary if one peer stops responding but can also be used by an malicious peer trying to close a channel with a state that hasn't been agreed on by all participants.
+This is only necessary if one peer stops responding or cooperating but can also be used by an malicious peer trying to close a channel with a state that hasn't been agreed on by all participants.

 At any point a channel participant can initiate the solo closing sequence.
 After the `channel_close_solo` is posted and included in the chain a `lock_period` block height timer is started.
-This lock period is required to give the other party an opportunity to dispute the state, that the closing sequence is based on.
+This lock period is required to give the other party an opportunity to dispute the final state, that the closing sequence is based on.
 This can be done via the `channel_slash` and `channel_force_progress_tx` transactions.

 With the inclusion of this transaction on-chain, the channel enters the `locked` state, during which the `channel_close_solo` can be disputed.